Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Conclusion

 \section{Conclusion}

-This work introduced a measurement-driven framework for early RLF prediction in 5G NSA railway environments.
-Using 10~Hz metro-train measurements, six learning models were benchmarked across multiple temporal configurations.
-TimesNet achieved the highest F1 with a 3~s observation window ($T_s=3$~s) and a 3~s prediction horizon ($T_p=3$~s), while CNN delivered comparable performance with lower latency at $T_p=2$~s.
-The results show that deep temporal models can anticipate reliability degradation several seconds in advance using lightweight radio indicators, enabling actionable early warning for proactive control in railway communications.
-Future research will extend the proposed framework to multi-cell and multi-train scenarios, where inter-train interference and network-side coordination are jointly considered.
-Moreover, self-adaptive learning at the edge and transfer learning across different routes and operators will be investigated to maintain prediction robustness under dynamic radio environments while reducing data labeling costs for large-scale deployment.
+This work presented a measurement-driven benchmark for early prediction of RLF-related events in 5G NSA railway environments.
+Using 10~Hz metro-train measurements, six learning models were evaluated across multiple temporal configurations.
+TimesNet achieved the best overall F1 at $(T_s,T_p)=(3\,\mathrm{s},3\,\mathrm{s})$, while CNN offered a strong latency-reliability trade-off at $T_p=2$~s.
+The results suggest that lightweight device-side radio indicators can support seconds-ahead reliability warning for IoT-enabled transportation systems.
+Future work will extend the benchmark to multi-line and cross-environment settings and further investigate event-level and false-alarm-budget evaluation.